Mitchell scores 29 points, Jazz beat Grizzlies for 2-1 lead

 Jazz: The NBA’s best 3-point shooters in the regular season, making 16.7 a game, had 17 through three quarters and finished with 19. … O’Neal hit 4 of 6 3s by halftime to match his playoff career best set in Game 2 when he went 4 of 7 for the game.
 He’s 9 of 16 beyond the arc in the series.

-Grizzlies: Memphis came in having won eight of its last 10 overall.
-The Grizzlies now are 6-2 over their last eight Game 3s, with this loss joining 2016 when they were swept by San Antonio.
-The six wins?
-All came with Conley on the roster.
+Grizzlies: Memphis came in having won eight of its last 10.
+The Grizzlies are 6-2 over their last eight Game 3s, with this loss joining 2016 when they were swept by San Antonio.